gustaveroussy/sopa/docs/faq.md

 - One or multiple image(s), usually corresponding to one or multiple `.tiff` file(s)

-- Optionally a file of transcript location, usually a `.csv` or `.parquet` file
+- Optionally, a file of transcript location, usually a `.csv` or `.parquet` file

-In our tutorials, we use `data_path` to denote the path to your raw data.
-Select the right tab below to understand what is the right path to your raw data:
+Our tutorials use `data_path` to denote the path to your raw data.
+Select the correct tab below to understand what is the right path to your raw data:

 === "Xenium"
     `data_path` is the directory containing the following files: `morphology.ome.tif` and `transcripts.parquet`